JYL123/CS3223/README.md

 the program will think the plan with hash join is infeasible, and the plan will choose Block Nested Loop instead.

   * This is due to, first, the limitation of the hash function, given a huge number of values the possibility of collision is high, second the number of duplicated values.

+ To get started with this project as a `user`, please follow [this link](https://www.comp.nus.edu.sg/~tankl/cs3223/project/user.htm)

+  To get started with this project as a `developer`, please follow [this link](https://www.comp.nus.edu.sg/~tankl/cs3223/project/developer.htm)